ManageIQ/guides/providers/dev-guide.md

 ## Data Flow
 Managers are responsible to feed the data into MiQ DB during the refresh operation.
 In the MiQ terminology it's feeding the MiQ inventory.
 This operation can be triggered explicitly from UI but it's also done automatically each 15 minutes.
-Provider is also capable of running operations.
+Each provider is also capable of running operations.

 After the Developer Setup step you should be able to run the UI server.
-This wont however spawn the worker thread that is responsible for doing the refresh operation on providers.
+This, however, won't spawn the worker thread that is responsible for doing the refresh operation on providers.
 If you need to do also the refresh on providers, We recommend running `rails console` (or `rails c`) in a new terminal window and typing in `simulate_queue_worker`.
 This command in the rails console will do the work if you click in UI on the refresh button.
-If you want to run the refresh directly from the rails console, you may want to do that by
+If you want to run the refresh directly from the rails console, you may want to do that with

 ```ruby